adairborba/phonegap-launch-navigator/README.md

   - geocoding is disabled by passing `enableGeocoding: false` in the options object
   - there is no internet connection to perform the remote geocode operation
   - geocoding fails (e.g. an address cannot be found for the given lat/long coords)
-- Note that for geocoding to work on Android, a Google API key must be specified in order to use the Google Geocoder API service (see installation instructions below).

 ## Remember user's choice of navigation app